From Stuffed Mussels to Thalassery Biriyani, Kerala Cooks up a Feast Every Monsoon

 Every dish, she says, has a dizzying range and depth.
 “Not many know that pathiri (a flatbread made of rice flour) is a mainstay in Malabari food”.
 Pathiris vary in thinness and thickness, are sweet or savoury, and eaten stuffed or plain.
 What’s more, there’s a story behind every savoury delight.
 For instance, the biriyani you get in Kerala is basically Thalassery biriyani (named after it’s place of origin--a coastal town located some 1.5 hours’ drive from Kozhikode).
 “It is made with small, thin, fragrant kaima rice, not long-grained basmati rice” explains Abida.
 The blending of ghee rice with masala/meats is done by the dum process where the vessel is sealed with maida.
 Slow cooking leads to a more soulful, flavourful dish.

-Just up the coast from Thalassery lies Kannur, a place famed for its many, breathtaking beaches and a bewildering array of seafood dishes.
+Just up the coast from Thalassery lies Kannur, a place famed for its many, breathtaking beaches and a bewildering array of local seafood dishes.
 Odhens, an unpretentious meals-and-lunch-only eatery, in Kannur town, has a devoted following for its locally sourced seafood.
 Depending on the season, you can feast on ayakoora (seer fish), ayala (mackerel) koonthal (squid), njandu (crab) and chemmeen (prawns), as fry or gravy, served with a hefty helping of round-grained boiled rice.

 Blend of Old and New